-- Planning permission is in this instance sought in outline only, with all matters except access reserved.
+- 5.6 Planning permission is in this instance sought in outline only, with all matters except access reserved.
 As such, detailed arrangements for the management of surface water run-off are not available for assessment.
-However, the accompanying Indicative Surface Water Drainage Strategy (RSK Land & Development Engineering Ltd, 2019) demonstrates that surface water management can be delivered at the Site so as to be policy compliant.
-Boundary swales and attenuation basins will be used to intercept surface water run-off, allowing sediments held in suspension to settle on-site. - 5.7 Prior to the SuDS features being installed and operational, temporary bunding and settlement ponds will be installed as necessary during construction.
+However, the accompanying Outline Surface Water Drainage Strategy (RSK Land & Development Engineering Ltd, 2019) demonstrates that surface water management can be delivered at the Site so as to be policy compliant with DEN5, i.e. such that all surface water discharges will be subject to two stages of treatment.
+Boundary swales and attenuation basins will be used to intercept surface water run-off, allowing sediments held in suspension to settle on-site.
+As an additional/third treatment stage, permeable paving will be used on private roads, shared surfaces and driveways.
+A copy of the Indicative Surface Water Drainage Strategy is provided at Appendix E, which shows how swales will be used to envelope residential parcels and channel flows toward basins, thereby ensuring two stages of treatment.
+Appendix F provides supplementary details and clarification from the drainage strategy designers in response to queries raised by Natural England. - 5.7 A detailed surface water drainage strategy will be developed at the detailed design stage, having been secured by appropriately worded planning condition, with the full details to be submitted to and approved by the LLFA prior to commencement. - 5.8 Prior to the SuDS features being installed and operational, temporary bunding and settlement ponds will be installed as necessary during construction.
 A cut-off valve will be placed on the outfall of pond(s) to capture run-off and assess it.
-Water can be released at greenfield runoff rates once sediment settlement / treatment has taken place, or has been decanted off the surface. - 5.8 In order to avoid individual pollution events during construction, all relevant activities will adhere to the Pollution Prevention Guidance for Businesses provided by the Department for Environment, Food and Rural Affairs and Environment Agency, in particular the section 'Construction, inspection and maintenance' which includes 'Work in, over or near a river, stream, lake or pond'.
+Water can be released at greenfield runoff rates once sediment settlement / treatment has taken place, or has been decanted off the surface. - 5.9 In order to avoid individual pollution events during construction, all relevant activities will adhere to the Pollution Prevention Guidance for Businesses provided by the Department for Environment, Food and Rural Affairs and Environment Agency, in particular the section 'Construction, inspection and maintenance' which includes 'Work in, over or near a river, stream, lake or pond'.
 Details of specific pollution prevention and control measures will be set out in a Construction Environment Management Plan (CEMP) at the Reserved Matters stage of planning.
-These control measures will include, but not be limited to: - Safe storage/use of fuel and careful refuelling procedures. - Safe storage/use of solvents, cements, adhesives, grout and concrete. - Sufficient spill kits available on Site. - Strict adherence to COSHH procedure. - Minimising the escape of dust and mud. - Prevention of water pollution through run off via the use of gully guards, straw bales, gravel traps, silt fencing, etc. - Emergency protocol should a major pollution incident occur.
+These control measures will include, but not be limited to: - Safe storage/use of fuel and careful refuelling procedures. - Safe storage/use of solvents, cements, adhesives, grout and concrete. - Sufficient spill kits available on Site. - Strict adherence to COSHH procedure.

+- Minimising the escape of dust and mud. - Prevention of water pollution through run off via the use of gully guards, straw bales, gravel traps, silt fencing, etc. - Emergency protocol should a major pollution incident occur.